Best of 2025

 VoidCeremony

-(USA.
-20 Buck Spin.
-Progressive Death Metal)
+(USA | 20 Buck Spin | Progressive Death Metal)

-Not yet heard but this definitely rules.
+Waiting on wax, so I've not yet heard this but it definitely rules.

 -